 Land-spirits and house-spirits, bringers of luck and weal, know that you have a new friend, I will learn your ways and mind them, I am coming home to you.

 Ancestors of old, who watch over me and mine, know that you are not forgotten, I have remembered you, and your Gods, I am coming home to you.

 Hail the Gods and Goddesses!

 Remember that this is just the first step.
-Once you have announced yourself to the Gods and your ancestors who knew them, reach out to us if you haven’t already.
+Once you have announced yourself to the Gods and your ancestors, reach out to us if you haven’t already.
 We’re here to help.
 We’ll help you learn, and we’ll welcome you into our tribe, our halls, and our homes.

 Loki and other Norse figures of chaos are not toasted or recognized during the rituals of Skylands Ásatrú Fellowship.
 We do not include them during rituals and no offerings are ever made to Loki or the various Jotun.
 Historically, Loki, Hel, Fenrir wolf, etc. were not worshipped by the people of the North.
 There are no places or sacrificial sites named after these figures.
 While we do not recommend that a seeker of the old ways worship Loki or the Jotun, there are a wide range of practices and beliefs among Northern Heathens.
 As such, someone who feels strongly about worshipping Jotuns or Loki may fairly easily locate fellow travelers in other kindreds in the Northeast or around the country.

 Skylands Ásatrú Fellowship condemns recent acts of violence committed by self-described Ásatrúars.
 Such acts, perpetrated against people and institutions that practice religious faiths other than ours are not representative of our beliefs or our community.
 We believe that such actions bring dishonor and disgrace to the perpetrators.
 Our Fellowship stands with law enforcement with the hope that such criminals are prosecuted to the fullest extent of the law.